Battle of Chamkaur

-The Battle of Chamkaur, also known as Battle of Chamkaur Sahib, was a battle fought between the Khalsa, led by Guru Gobind Singh, and the coalition forces of the Mughals led by Wazir Khan and of Hindu hill chief.
+The Battle of Chamkaur, also known as Battle of Chamkaur Sahib or the Second battle of Chamkaur, was fought between the Khalsa, led by Guru Gobind Singh, and the coalition forces of the Mughals led by Wazir Khan and Hindu hill chiefs.
 Guru Gobind Singh makes a reference to this battle in his letter Zafarnama.

 Preamble to the battle

-After Guru Gobind Singh left Anandpur Sahib on the night of 5 and 6 December 1704, or 1705 he crossed the Sarsa river with his disciples.
-While they were crossing, the mughals and hill chiefs attacked.
+After Guru Gobind Singh left Anandpur Sahib on the night of 5 and 6 December 1704, or 1705 he crossed the Sarsa River with his disciples.
+While they were crossing, the Mughals and hill kings attacked.
 Guru Gobind Singh and his followers asked permission of the city chief for shelter to rest for the night in their garhi or haveli.
 He refused, but his younger brother allowed the Sikhs to stay in the haveli.

-The battle
+Battle

 Despite giving assurance of safe conduct, the Mughal soldiers were looking for Guru Gobind Singh, to take his head as a trophy.
 After learning that the party of Sikhs had taken shelter in the haveli, they laid siege upon it.
 The actual battle is said to have taken place outside the haveli where Guru Gobind Singh was resting.
+A council of Panj Piare was convened during the battle, whom ordered Guru Gobind Singh to leave the battlefield to preserve his life and continue leading the Sikhs, a request which the Guru obeyed.
 Negotiations broke down and the Sikh soldiers chose to engage the overwhelming Mughal forces, thus allowing their Guru to escape.
 Another Sikh who resembled the Guru, Sangat Singh, donned the Guru's clothes and remained with the soldiers.
 The next morning the remaining Sikhs were killed by Mughal forces.